 Buttons and Boxes: Highlighting entries allows you to delete or alter the characteristics of multiple interpretations at once without having to select each one in turn.
 This mass alteration is allowable using the the Name/Color/Bounds boxes to input the changes and then clicking the “apply changes to highlighted fits” button.
 You can delete highlighted fits using the “delete highlighted fits” button.
 The “add fit to highlighted specimens” button in the interpretation editor adds a fit to all highlighted specimens in the list on the left.
 You can use the “add new fit to all specimens“ as a convenient option to add a new interpretation with all the attributes described in the above Name/Color/Bounds boxes to every specimen with measurement data.
 This is a useful method for quickly analysing a new dataset by checking for components between common unblocking steps like giving every specimen a general magnetite interpretation inferring about where that should be (e.g. bounds=300C to 580C, name=MAG, color=violet).

 Additional High Level Means Options: The interpretation editor also allows the displaying of site and sample means as the primary points on the high level mean plot by changing the bottom left display options drop-down box.
-Though it does not yet allow taking fisher means of sample means or site means so the mean type box will be forced to read ”None” if this option is changed from specimens.
+The program does not yet allow taking fisher means of sample means or site means, so the mean type box will be forced to read ”None” if this option is changed from specimens.

 Another tool offered by Demag GUI is the VGP (Virtual Geomagnetic Pole) Viewer which allows you to view your VGPs before exporting to MagIC tables.
 Note: this is not available in the standalone executables.